"Authenticity is the daily practice of letting go of who we think we are supposed to be and embracing

 who we are."

 Why I Love Being a Clinical Counsellor

 The simple answer is that I am passionate about supporting people to grow and to heal.
-During my time as an RN, I became increasingly curious about how psychological health affects well-being, and am sufficiently convinced that it affects every aspect of it!
+During my years as an RN, I became increasingly curious about how psychological health affects well-being, and am sufficiently convinced that it affects every aspect of it!
 This perspective has shaped my holistic approach to counselling/therapy, and to addressing mental health within the broad perspective of wellness.